Become a Social Media Reporter at the EADV Congress

 Get behind-the-scenes access to report from Scientific Sessions and meet delegates and speakers, whilst bringing our social media audience on the journey with you.

-With a free Congress pass as a Social Media Reporter, you would be involved in sharing updates, insights, and highlights from the Congress via your preferred social media channels, whilst being supported by a team to coach and guide you and technical support with reporting and editing.
+With a free Congress pass as a Social Media Reporter, you would be involved in sharing updates, insights, and highlights from the Congress via your preferred social media channels, whilst being supported by a team to coach and guide you.

 Criteria for application